This Handbook contains everything you need to know about this Secret Compass epic expedition to the Democratic Republic

 Discover the ecological diversity of Africa’s oldest national park.

 You need to organise your own international flights to arrive at the team hotel in Kigali by 1800 on 6 July 2019.
 We have a unique partnership with Student Universe (a specialist division of the Flight Centre Travel Group and no, you don’t have to be a student to use them).
 The dedicated Secret Compass team understand us, our destinations and use global buying power to save you money and offer security along with a 24-hour assistance helpline.
 Fill in a free, no-obligation Flight Request Form here or call (UK) 0844 560 9799 for assistance in booking international flights.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

 Visas are required for Rwanda, DRC and Uganda and are your responsibility.

-Rwanda: You will enter Rwanda twice.
+Rwanda: You will enter Rwanda three times.
 British, Australian, German, Israeli, New Zealand, South African, Swedish and US citizens can obtain a single-entry visa on arrival, multiple-entry visas can be applied for in advance at the relevant embassy.
 Citizens of all other countries should check requirements with the relevant embassy.

 DRC: Secret Compass will arrange this visa through the Virunga National Park and send you an application form to complete.
 The $105 price is included in your expedition cost.
 Secret Compass will require a clear copy of your passport information page and a completed application form.